cea-hpc/modules/INSTALL.rst

    aliases, virtual modules or module properties such as tags, forbidding rules, etc.

+   .. note:: Run-command files are intended to set parameters for
+      modulefiles, not to configure the :command:`module` command itself.

 To learn more about siteconfig and run-command files, see the :ref:`Modulecmd startup` section in :ref:`module(1)` reference manual.
 You may also look at the available :ref:`setup recipes<cookbook>` to get concrete